-With Elastic Cloud, you also get convenient access to several dashboards, configured for access to your cluster.
+With Elasticsearch Service, you also get convenient access to several dashboards, configured for access to your cluster.
 In Elasticsearch terms, a dashboard is a web page that accesses the REST API and displays information from your cluster in a neat and graphical manner.

 Several dashboards exist for Elasticsearch: